Our Invitation to Come and Worship with Us

 My deepest wish is that when you visit Trinity, you will hear about your Savior, Jesus, and come to know the grace and love of God more and more.

 Every church has its own style of worship.
 I think you'll enjoy the services at Trinity Lutheran Church.
-We have two Worship Services on Sunday Morning: 8:00 am & 10:45 am.
-Both services center around the Word of God and focus our attention on Him.
-In addition, we have Bible Class, coffee and doughnuts at 9:15am in the fellowship hall.
+Our Worship Service on Sunday Morning:10:15 am.
+Divine Worship Service centers around the Word of God and focus our attention on Him.
+In addition, we have Bible Class, coffee and doughnuts at 9am in the fellowship hall.

 Each week, the service is printed in the worship folder.
 You will also find personal prayers to use before and after the service on page 4 of the hymnal.
 You are welcome to bring along your own Bible and follow along there if you choose.